-- Age: An episode is excluded if the patient is younger than 18 years old (<18) or older than 64 (>64) years of age on the day of the triggering event.
+- Sickle Cell Disease - Patient exclusions - Age: An episode is excluded if the patient is younger than 1 (<1) year of age or older than 64 (>64) years of age on the day of the triggering event.
 See section 6 for the definition of member age. - Death: An episode is excluded if the patient has a patient discharge status of "expired" on any inpatient or outpatient claim assigned to the episode window.
 The claim may be an included claim or not. - Left Against Medical Advice: An episode is excluded if a patient has a discharge status of "left against medical advice or discontinued care" on any inpatient or outpatient claim during the episode window.
-The claim may be an included claim or not.

-■ High-cost outlier

-- An episode is excluded if the risk-adjusted episode spend (not the non-risk-adjusted episode spend) is greater than the high outlier threshold.
+The claim may be an included claim or not. - High-cost outlier - An episode is excluded if the risk-adjusted episode spend (not the non-risk-adjusted episode spend) is greater than the high outlier threshold.
 The high outlier threshold is set at three standard deviations above the average risk-adjusted episode spend for valid episodes.
 This threshold will be finalized at the same time as the gain and risk sharing thresholds.